gmc-code/PC-Microbit-Extension/docs/game_progressions/RPS_selection.rst

 .. image:: images/RPS_combos.png
     :scale: 100 %

-| Firstly, work out all the if and elif stements for the 9 possible move combinations.
+| Firstly, work out all the if and elif statements for the 9 possible move combinations.
 | The first two are below:
 | ``if human_move == 'rock' and computer_move == 'rock':``
 | ``elif human_move == 'rock' and computer_move == 'paper:'